-There are five changes from Year 3 of the Ten Year Plan proposed for the Stormwater activity over the coming year.
+There are three changes from Year 3 of the Ten Year Plan proposed for the Stormwater activity over the coming year.

-- Council is deferring the upgrade of the Pohara township stormwater system.
+- Council is proposing to defer the upgrade of the Pohara township stormwater system.
 The estimated cost of the project was \$245,000.
 Council has completed the first stage of the project and is re-assessing whether the second stage is needed.
-The timing of any further work will be reconsidered through the review of the Long Term Plan in early 2012. - Council is deferring the upgrade of the Poutama Drain, Richmond.
+The timing of any further work will be reconsidered through the review of the Ten Year Plan in early 2012. - Council is proposing to defer the upgrade of the Poutama Drain, Richmond.
 The estimated cost of the project was \$191,500.
-The timing of the project will be reconsidered through the review of the Long Term Plan in early 2012.
-The reason for the deferral is that Council needs to resolve land acquisition issues. - Council will undertake a new project to upgrade stormwater infrastructure in Swiftsure Street/Gibbs Road, Collingwood.
-The reason for this project is that Council is concerned that stormwater is causing a nuisance to properties in the area.
-The project has an estimated cost of \$220,000. - Council is reducing the budget for the Patons Rock stormwater improvements from \$515,382 to \$250,000, as it is unlikely that the full budget will be required for the work during 2011/2012. - Council is reducing the budget for the land drainage and culvert upgrade in Tasman from \$250,000 to \$150,000 in 2011/2012, as staff still have to resolve resource consent and land purchase matters associated with the project, therefore, the full project budget is unlikely to be spent.
+The timing of the project will be reconsidered through the review of the Ten Year Plan in early 2012.
+The reason for the deferral is that Council needs to resolve land acquisition issues.

+Council is planning a new project to upgrade stormwater infrastructure in Swiftsure Street/ Gibbs Road, Collingwood.
+The reason this project is proposed is that Council is concerned that stormwater is causing a nuisance to properties in the area.
+The project has an estimated cost of \$220,000.